Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Background

 \subsection{Preconditioning}

 Preconditioning aims to improve the spectral properties of the coefficient matrix, thereby accelerating the convergence of Krylov subspace methods~\cite{Saad_2003}.
 In stochastic settings, it serves an analogous purpose by enhancing computational efficiency through variance reduction in estimators for traces and log-determinants, including $\widehat{\mathcal{T}}(\mathbf{A})$ and $d\widehat{\mathcal{T}}(\theta)$~\cite{pmlr-v162-wenger22a, Gardner_Pleiss_Weinberger_Bindel_Wilson_2018, Zhao_Xu_Huang_Chow_Xi_2024}.
+Crucially, while eigenvalue clustering is often sufficient for accelerating linear solvers, effective variance reduction in our context imposes a stronger condition: $\mathbf{M}$ must spectrally approximate $\mathbf A$, i.e., $\mathbf M^{-1}\mathbf A\approx\mathbf I$.

 We begin with the classical definition of preconditioning for solving linear systems.
 Consider a linear system $\mathbf{A}\mathbf{x}=\mathbf{y}$.
 Introducing a left preconditioner $\mathbf{M}$ yields the equivalent system